FrozenAdam/Simple_Hotel_Booking_System/README.md

 # Welcome to FrozenAdam Repository
-This repo contains the sourse code of a simple Java Web Application for Online Hotel Booking System - a project in Java Web Lab Course at FPT University - HCM Campus
+This repo contains the sourse code of a simple Java Web Application for Online Hotel Booking System using MVC model 2 and Filter as MainController - a project in Java Web Lab Course at FPT University - HCM Campus

 ## You will find in this repo:
 * Data Access Objects